nrwl/nx/docs/angular/cli/run.md

 Install `@nrwl/cli` globally to invoke the command directly using `nx`, or use `npm run nx` or `yarn nx`.

-> When used within an Nx workspace with the Angular CLI as the primary CLI, the Nx CLI delegates the `run` command to the Angular CLI's `run` command.

 ### Examples

 Run the `build` target for the `myapp` :